Today I want to spotlight foods rich in folates because not only are they essential for basic cell function in your body, they’re delicious!

 - Broccoli – One cup of raw broccoli contains about 14% of your daily recommended folate and also contains vitamins C and K and plenty of fiber.
 Raw broccoli makes a great mid-day snack or side dish.

-    - Brussels sprouts - One half cup of Brussels sprouts contain approximately 12% of your recommended daily folate.
-Brussels sprouts are also a wonderful side dish and a great source of vitamins C and K and fiber.
+- Brussels sprouts – One half cup of Brussels sprouts contain approximately 12% of your recommended daily folate.
+Brussels sprouts are also a wonderful side dish and a great source of fiber as well as vitamins C and K.

 - Green peas – One half cup of peas provides about 13% of your daily recommended folate.
 Green peas are generally well-liked and easy to come by.
 They also deliver an array of healthy nutrients such as Vitamin K, thiamin, vitamin B6, and manganese, just to name a few.

-    - Kidney beans - One half cup of these beans not only provides almost 30% of your daily recommended folate, they are also high in fiber, a good source of plant-based protein and brimming with additional nutrients such as potassium, thiamin, vitamin K, manganese, and magnesium.
+- Kidney beans – One half cup of these beans not only provides almost 30% of your daily recommended folate, but they are also high in fiber, a good source of plant-based protein, and brimming with additional nutrients such as potassium, thiamin, vitamin K, manganese, and magnesium.

 - Bananas – One medium banana provides about 6% of your daily recommended folate.
 While not the food highest in folate, I like them because bananas are a popular fruit and generally easy to find.

 - Papaya – One half cup of cut papaya provides about 7% of your daily recommended folate.
 Papaya is a delicious treat that also contains enzymes that support healthy digestion.

 I encourage you to share this information with friends and family because incorporating enough folate into your diet is so important for everyone!
 From decreasing inflammation and helping with symptoms of depression, to reducing chances of heart disease and improving mental performance, folate is an essential B vitamin we should be getting lots of every day.